I am a transgender woman from Norway, currently living in South Africa where I am working on my PhD in anthropology at the University of Cape Town.

 I write this blog under the name Miriam Aurora.
 It is not a pseudonym, but my chosen name, which I go by in my daily life and to which I will legally change as soon as it becomes bureaucratically possible for me to do so.
 My current legal name is my (male) birth name, which I do not wish to divulge.

 As a child, I moved around a lot, and realized at an early stage that I did not truly belong in any particular geographical place.
-My identity has always been closely tied to my family, the people to whom I am tied through bonds of love, common experiences and, not least, common history.
+My identity has always been closely tied to my family, the people to whom I am bound through bonds of love, common experiences and, not least, common history.
 Combined with a love for Norwegian and world history and a strong fascination with various cultures and languages, this led me to start exploring my ancestral history.
 Perhaps that was where I would find out who I really was, and where I really came from.

 Although genealogical research provided me with many answers, every answer spawned a multitude of new questions, and I have since learned that genealogy is a journey that can never really be finished.
 It has been a very important hobby for me since about 2005, and for the last decade it has been the most important of my hobbies (which also include scuba diving, hiking, music, and other things).
 This blog is an expression of my passion for genealogy in all its aspects.
 In it, I share the results of my delvings into my family history as well as thoughts and reflections about my genealogical works-in-progress and other related topics.